 |Further details indoors|

-The decor is modern.
+The decor is neutral.
 There are views over Church Stretton and hills from all windows.
 There is a large window where you can sit and enjoy the views in inclement weather.
-The lounge is large, 18' x 18' , fully carpeted, easy chairs with footstools, bookcases, tv radio cd and dvd player.
-The bedroom is fully carpeted 14' x 9, twin beds with bedside tables and reading lights.
+The lounge is large, 19 x 18 feet , fully carpeted, 2 recliner easy chairs with footrests, bookcases, tv radio cd and dvd player.
+The bedroom is fully carpeted 14 x 9 feet , twin beds with bedside tables and reading lights.
 Duvets on the beds but blankets in the airing cupboard if preferred.
 Linen and towels are provided.
 The en suite has a full bath with Mira power shower over.
 The heating is both gas and electric with radiators adjustable to suit and a fan is available for warmer weather.
-The kitchen is fully equipped with cutlery, crockery, glasses, saucepans and a fridge/freezer, microwave, ceramic hob, full oven and grill., toaster, kettle, mixer, etc.
+The kitchen is fully equipped with cutlery, crockery, glasses, saucepans and a fridge/freezer, microwave, ceramic hob, full oven and grill., toaster, kettle, mixer, etc. No washing machine or tumble dryer in the let but the use of them is available if required.

 |Further details outdoors|

-Large, private deck with a panoramic view of the rolling hills and Church Stretton.
+Large, private deck 20 x 11 feet table and four chairs and two relaxer chairs, with a panoramic view of the rolling hills and Church Stretton.
 You have access to all gardens.
-There is quite a steep drive up to the house, but after a few steps around the outside of the main house you are on one level when you come to your own front door.
-Just for you, there is a private deck, 20' x 10', complete with two relaxer chairs, a dining table and 4 chairs.
+There is quite a steep drive up to the house, but after some steps around the outside of the main house you are on one level when you come to your own front door.
 The gardens are full of flowers, trees and flowering shrubs and a fountain.
 Parking is remote from the road in front of the main house.
 There is ample lighting around the property for night time access We only have the one unit, so peace and quiet is yours.

 Shropshire is a very large county.
 Redwood Heights is in an area of Outstanding Natural Beauty.
 Much Wenlock is 10 miles away, the home of the first Olympics.
 A drive up The Burway (or take the shuttle bus in summer) to the top of the Long Mynd (Mountain) flat walks can be enjoyed, through the heather where wild horses are seen and lots of sheep.
 The view coming back down the mountain is breathtaking.
 12 miles away, Shrewsbury is full of black and white buildings with the castle and houses dating back to Tudor times.
 Ludlow has a market several days a week.
 The surrounding area of Church Stretton has many little villages, with churches and pubs.
 Acton Burnell, 4 miles away has a ruined castle, and was the site of the first parliament.
 The RAF Museum (free) is at Cosford.
 Ironbridge, birthplace of the industrial revolution, with many museums, is 15 miles away.
 Stokesay fortified manorhouse is two miles away.
 Tucked away off the A49.
 Little Stretton has one of the few thatched churches, whilst Saint Lawrence church in the town is large and welcoming.
 Catholic and Methodist churches - all within walking distance.
 On a stroll through town, take time to look up each little alleyway or street and you will see a 'picture postcard view' of the hills, if you are not too busy looking in the shops!